The Department of Health and Exercise Studies has been in existence since 1923. Learn more about the historical timeline of our department.

 - Academic Excellence – in teaching, research, engagement and scholarship

 The Department of Health and Exercise Studies offers a variety of both activity and lecture courses.
-The Department also provides five academic minors including Coaching Education, Health, Outdoor Leadership, Sports Science, and Dance.
+The Department also provides four academic minors including Coaching Education, Health, Outdoor Leadership, and Sports Science.
 The department serves both traditional and non-traditional students with courses offered through distance education courses.

 All students attending North Carolina State University are required to complete two Health and Exercise Studies courses to meet the university General Education Program (GEP) requirement.
 One course must be a Fitness and Wellness course (Fitness and Wellness courses are those found in the HESF 100-level series).
 Students with disabling conditions and special needs will be accommodated and assisted by the Department of Health and Exercise Studies and the Disability Resources Office.